utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery.md

 ![Join a team from your organization](https://assets.postman.com/postman-docs/v10/join-team-discovery-v10.15.jpg)

 Select **Join** next to a team.
 If a Team Admin has set a mandatory question, a window will appear.
-Answer the question set by the Team Admin, then select **Submit**.
+Answer the question, then select **Submit**.

 <img alt="Request to join team" src="https://assets.postman.com/postman-docs/v10/request-to-join-team-team-discovery-v10.15.jpg" width="350px"/>